-Peninsula Volunteers, Inc. also received about 26,159 hours and 27,800 hours of donated services from unpaid volunteers assisting in various program and support activities for of the years ended June 30, 2022 and 2021, respectively.
+Peninsula Volunteers, Inc. also received about 17,116 hours and 26,159 hours of donated services from unpaid volunteers assisting in various program and support activities for of the years ended June 30, 2023 and 2022, respectively.
 Since these services did not require specialized skills, they did not meet the criteria for recognition and have not been recorded as support and expense in the accompanying financial statements.

-NOTE 11 - ENDOWMENT FUND
+NOTE 10 - ENDOWMENT FUND

 As approved by the Board of Directors, PVI's Endowment Fund, established in fiscal 2007, is managed by a professional investment advisor, and held at local branches of an established brokerage and bank.
 The endowment consists of funds for which the donors have directed that only current income from the endowment be used for PVI's operations, with the original principal amount invested in perpetuity.
 In 2012, PVI received \$88,111 for the Kates Endowment, transferred from an endowment originally donated to a hospital in California to generate income to fund two annual awards to hospital staff in honor of their excellent service to Alzheimer's patients.
 The hospital had dissolved its Alzheimer's program and could no longer carry out the wishes of the donors.
 With permission from the California State Attorney General, the funds remaining in the hospital endowment were transferred to PVI.
 The Kates Endowment, which is invested conservatively to protect the corpus, was stipulated by the donors to award two members of the Rosener House staff each year, with the amount of the awards to be determined by PVI.
-After PVI had accrued investment income for one full year, distributions were made in accordance with the donors' wishes.
-Due to Covid shutdowns from March 2020 through June 2021, there were very limited activities at Rosener House and therefore no such awards given out for the fiscal year ended June 30, 2021.
+Distributions were made in accordance with the donors' wishes through June 2023.